How did people survive castle sieges

 How could an army get into a castle under siege

-Despite what catapults are capable of in the movies, they weren’t powerful enough to destroy castle walls.
+Despite what catapults are capable of in the movies, they aren’t powerful enough to destroy castle walls.
 Instead, they were used to throw things over the walls, such as clay pots filled with flammable oil or rotting corpses to spread disease within the walls.
 The only way to break into a castle is to destroy the walls or the main gate, with the latter often not being possible due to the iron portcullis which would stop any attempts for the attackers to burn their way through the gates.

-A tunnel would be dug starting at a safe range, which would then travel underground until it reach below one of the walls or towers.
+A tunnel would be dug starting at a safe range, which would then travel underground until it reached below one of the walls or towers.
 A room would then be dug out supported by wooden beams, and then when the room was big enough a fire would be lit and the wooden beams would burn, with the goal being that part of the castle wall would collapse into the hole.
-The main problem with this was that they weren’t very accurate with their tunnel distance and would often miss or build the collapse room to small, but this method was often not an option if the castle had a moat or was surrounded by water-logged ground.
+The main problem with this was that they weren’t very accurate with their tunnel distance and would often miss or build the collapse room too small, but this method was often not an option if the castle had a moat or was surrounded by water-logged ground.

 Starvation

 When a castle would cost too many lives to take, but you had the money and food to keep your troops there, the best thing to do would be to wait.
 The defenders were extremely limited when it came to their choice of foods, and the only thing they had that would last more than a couple of weeks would be dried grain.
-When hunger started to set in then nothing would be spared, with the first thing often eaten being the horses, followed by the dogs and other pets, and then onto any insects and birds that could be caught.
+When hunger started to set in nothing would be spared, with the first thing often eaten being the horses, followed by the dogs and other pets, and then any insects and birds that could be caught.
 Sieges never lasted long because of the lack of food that could be stored by the defenders, and it wasn’t uncommon for hungry troops to surrender their lord under the promise of their own safety after a few weeks of starving.

 Disease